wmws2/deeplearningSSN/README.md

   <img src="figures/mnist.png" width="600">
 </p>

 Code for the model can be found in <code>mnistmodel</code>.
-File descriptions are provided below.
+File descriptions are provided below.    <br>

 **Code to be executed**  <br>
 <code>1_autoencoder</code> compresses MNIST images in order to fit the number of excitatory neurons (set to 50 by default)  <br>